The Sumatra orangutans are in great danger (Photo: Jay Ullal)

 Jan 13, 2014

-A court in the Aceh province in northern Sumatra sent a strong signal against the slashing and burning of rainforests: the palm oil company PT Kallista Alam has been sentenced to pay a fine of approximately 9 million US dollar as well as 21 million US dollar for reforestation of Tripa's destroyed swamp forest
+A court in the Aceh province in northern Sumatra sent a strong signal against the slashing and burning of rainforests: the palm oil company PT Kallista Alam has been sentenced to pay a fine of approximately 9 million US dollars as well as 21 million US dollars for reforestation of Tripa's destroyed swamp forest.

-Following pressure from national and international environmentalists, the Indonesian Ministry of the Environment had filed a lawsuit in 2012 against the palm oil company PT Kallista Alam, which has led to the ruling and the “historically” high penalty for illegal slash and burn in the protected Tripa forest.
-As part of the Leuser Ecosystem, the precious swamp forests are a “National strategic zone for environmental protection,” as well as an important habitat of the remaining endangered Sumatran orangutans.
+Following pressure from national and international environmentalists, the Indonesian Ministry of the Environment had filed a lawsuit in 2012 against the palm oil company PT Kallista Alam, which led to the ruling and the historically high penalty for illegal slash and burn in the protected Tripa forest.
+As part of the Leuser Ecosystem, the precious swamp forests are a national strategic zone for environmental protection, as well as a vital habitat of the remaining endangered Sumatran orangutans.

-In spring of 2012, Rainforest Rescue had also participated in the campaign against the palm oil company PT Kallista Alam with 50,000 protest Emails and 10,000 Euros in donations.
+In spring of 2012, Rainforest Rescue took part in the campaign against the palm oil company PT Kallista Alam with 50,000 protest e-mails and 10,000 euros in donations.

-At the instigation of WALHI, the court of justice in Medan sentenced the now newly elected Governor of Aceh in August 2012, to withdraw the concession.
+At the instigation of WALHI, the court of justice in Medan ordered the now newly elected Governor of Aceh to withdraw the concession in August 2012.

-In addition to the large fine and the compensation payment for the destroyed swamp forest of Tripa, the judges of the District Court of Meulaboh obligated PT Kallista Alam to return 5,769 hectares of land.
+In addition to the heavy fine and the compensation payment for the destroyed swamp forest of Tripa, the judges of the District Court of Meulaboh ordered PT Kallista Alam to return 5,769 hectares of land.